 Eaves are painted with colorful pictures of dragons, phoenixes, fish and shrimps.
 Underneath are intricate sculptures.

-The interior of the Zengchong Drum Tower features four large pillars, with benches between the pillars surrounding a central fire pond.
+The interior of the tower features four large pillars, with benches between the pillars surrounding a central fire place.

-The drum tower is also considered a shrine for the Dong people.
-During worship celebrations, the villages will knit a thatch design to hang on the gate of the village to indicate that admittance is for residents only.
+The tower is also used as a place of worship for Dong people.
+During worship celebrations, often at New Year, villagers tie a straw knot and hang it at the village entrance, to indicate admission is open to residents only.

-The Zengchong Drum Tower is open all day, except during the worship services.
-Admission to the tower is 5 CNY.
+Zengchong drum tower is open all day, except during worship services.
+There is a small admission charge to the tower.